rontarrant/gtkDcoding/docs/_posts/2019-04-02-0023-radio-and-color-buttons.md

 Same as with the `MyRadioButton`, we’ve seen all this before.
 At least, we’ve seen stuff like it.

-So, let’s move on to our next subject…
+So, let’s move on to our next subject...

 ## A ColorButton to Select Color